Qianfeng, Guang'an

 Qianfeng District (前锋区 (前鋒區, Qiánfēng Qū)) is a district of the prefecture-level city of Guang'an in Sichuan province, China.
 It was created in February 2013 by splitting off a subdistrict, seven towns and five townships from Guang'an District.
 It governs an area of more than 500 km2.
 The seat of the district is at Qianfeng Town.

 Administrative divisions

-Qianfeng District is divided into one subdistrict, seven towns, and five townships:
+Qianfeng District is divided into 4 subdistricts and 8 towns: